pflanze/functional-perl/README.md

     was written long before the functional-perl project was started, and does various details differently.

-Please ask [me](http://leafpair.com/contact) or on the [[mailing_list]] if you'd like to meet up in London, Berlin or Switzerland to get an introduction in person.
+Please ask [me](http://leafpair.com/contact) if you'd like to meet up in London, Berlin or Switzerland to get an introduction in person.

 ## Dependencies